Medicare is a health insurance program for those ages 65 and older (and with certain medical conditions) in the United States.

 • speech-language pathology

-Medicare may also cover something called “swing bed services.”
-This is when a person receives skilled nursing facility care in an acute-care hospital.
+Medicare may also cover “swing bed services,” which are when a person receives skilled nursing facility care in an acute-care hospital.

 Medicare Part B

-Medicare Part B is the portion of Medicare that pays for outpatient services, such as doctor’s visits and health screenings.
-This portion of Medicare doesn’t usually cover nursing home stays.
+Medicare Part B pays for outpatient services such as doctor visits and health screenings.
+It doesn’t usually cover nursing home stays.

 Do Advantage plans cover any part of it?